lowrycito/handbook/pages/study-manual-general-handbook-30-callings-in-the-church.md

 Calling

-Counselors in a new stake presidency2
+Counselors in a new stake presidency

 |